Essential tips to extend the life of your electric wheelchair’s lithium battery so your wheelchair always stays in full condition!

 Proper storage and use

-Don't damage the battery
+Do not damage the battery

 Avoid extreme environments